vitor-agb/quem_pokemon/README.md

 Some Features:
 - In the begin, you can choose the level of shadow, level 1 (easy), level 2 (medium) or level 3 (hard).
-- Count of Right and Wrong answers.
+- Score Points of Right and Wrong answers.
 - You can skip to another pokemon on "Tente Outro" button if you dont wont affect your score.